cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

     -   Resume Preparation
     -   Mock Interviews
     -   Clarify Interview Questions
--   Lab Documents for each Azure service
+-   Lab Documents for each AWS service
 -   Mock Tests to prepare in a best way
 -   In-Depth AWS syllabus
 -   Architecture Based training
 -   Real-World Architectures to Practical Lab Included
--   Azure Solutions Architect Expert Training adhered with International Standards
+-   AWS Solutions Architect Expert Training based on real-time use cases and Architectures.
 -   Highly qualified & expert Certified Trainers with vast experience
 -   Enrich with Industry best practices and case studies and present trends